 • Salazar was picked because of his knowledge of the Superstitions area, his skill as an interpreter, and someone befitting a visiting dignitary.
 He appears to have been very intelligent.

-• It is thought the numbers 4 and 62 are the numerical portions of quadrant bearings from the mine to known landmarks.
+It was thought the numbers 4 and 62 are the numerical portions of quadrant bearings from the mine to known landmarks.
 Lewis and Clark used quadrant bearings, and they were common even 50 years ago.

 So, if 4 and 62 are references to quadrant bearings, where would they radiate from, and where would they pointing to?